Christian McCaffrey's 2nd TD rallies the 49ers to 24-21 playoff win over Jordan Love and the Packers

 The Niners made them pay for that with Purdy hitting George Kittle on a 32-yard pass on the run for a TD that gave San Francisco the lead.

-Jones finished with 108 yards on 18 carries for the Packers, and Love was 21 of 34 for 194 yards.
+Jones finished with 108 yards on 18 carries for the Packers, and Love was 21 of 34 for 194 yards for the Packers, who overcame a 2-5 start to the season to make it this far.

+“For us to lose this game certainly stings and I’m sure it’s going to sting for a long time,” coach Matt LaFleur said.
+“But I was proud of the effort of our guys, our ability to weather some real adversity throughout the course of the season and stick together.”

 INJURIES